Japan is the ultimate skiing destination

 Honshu can get bigger single dumps than Hokkaido, but the snow is generally more wet due to temperature variations and the time between dumps is often longer.
 Honshu is superb if you hit it on a good day, but it can be frustrating when the conditions aren’t perfect.

 Hokkaido mountains tend to be more mellow than in Honshu, but challenges still exist if you know where to find them!
 The side country in Hokkaido is a lot of fun, with many natural features to jump off and trees to glide through.
-And with this much powder, most people don’t mind if there are no cliff drops or couloirs to face!
+And with this much powder, most people don’t mind if there are not many cliff drops or couloirs to face!

 Many resorts in Hokkaido have side country (i.e. off-piste) policies, allowing you to leave the resort boundaries under certain rules.
-On Honshu, most major resorts are more strict and do not allow people to go out of bounds – so you are generally restricted to more expensive guided tours, longer hikes or heliskiing.
+In Honshu, most major resorts are more strict and do not allow people to go out of bounds – so you are generally restricted to more expensive guided tours, longer hikes or heliskiing.

 Hokkaido Resort Overview